Biodiversity, Insects & Ecosystem Services

 - The morpho butterfly’s stunning blue color comes not from pigment but from microscopic scales that create structural color.
 This inspires new anti-counterfeit technologies (Vukusic & Sambles, 2003)

-- Desert ant species like Cataglyphis navigate by counting their steps and tracking the sun’s position.
+- Desert ants, like Cataglyphis, navigate by counting their steps and tracking the sun’s position.
 They are demonstrating sophisticated navigation abilities that robots now emulate.

 - Firefly light production systems have led to breakthroughs in bioluminescence research.
 This includes medical application called bioluminescence activated destruction of cancer, or BLADe.